wp-plugins/styles/readme.txt

 [youtube http://www.youtube.com/watch?v=2gbRFFxx1GY]

-**Warning**: While we have spent a lot of time testing and using Styles, it is still experimental!
-We may add or remove features or change syntax in future updates.
 This plugin requires [PHP 5.2](https://codex.wordpress.org/Switching_to_PHP5), which is the minimum supported version as of WordPress 3.2.

 == Installation ==